Waddyy/Geography-Flag-Game/README.md

 3. Display 30 different flags for the user to guess
 4. Record the points a user has scored, depending on which flags they guessed correct or incorrect
 5. End screen with replay functions

+# Structure
+The game is split into 6 modules, the Main, Menu, Difficulty: Easy, Difficulty: Medium, Difficulty: Hard, and the end/replay screen.
+Below is an image of a rough structure chart.